Human rights in the United States: Freedom of movement

 As per § 707(b) of the Foreign Relations Authorization Act, Fiscal Year 1979, United States passports are required to enter and exit the country, and as per the Passport Act of 1926 and Haig v.
 Agee, the Presidential administration may deny or revoke passports for foreign policy or national security reasons at any time.
 Perhaps the most notable example of enforcement of this ability was the 1948 denial of a passport to U.S. Representative Leo Isacson, who sought to go to Paris to attend a conference as an observer for the American Council for a Democratic Greece, a Communist front organization, because of the group's role in opposing the Greek government in the Greek Civil War.

+The State Department refused to issue passports to citizens who declined to swear that they were not Communists.
+This practice was ended following the 1958 Supreme Court Case Kent v.
+Dulles.

 The United States prevents U.S. citizens to travel to Cuba, citing national security reasons, as part of an embargo against Cuba that has been condemned as an illegal act by the United Nations General Assembly.
 The current exception to the ban on travel to the island, permitted since April 2009, has been an easing of travel restrictions for Cuban-Americans visiting their relatives.
 Restrictions continue to remain in place for the rest of the American populace.

 On June 30, 2010, the American Civil Liberties Union filed a lawsuit on behalf of ten people who are either U.S. citizens or legal residents of the U.S., challenging the constitutionality of the government's "no-fly" list.
 The plaintiffs have not been told why they are on the list.
 Five of the plaintiffs have been stranded abroad.
 It is estimated that the "no-fly" list contained about 8,000 names at the time of the lawsuit.